What Research Says About Exercise And Depression

 What If Exercise Isn't Enough?

 Exercise may be helpful, but if your depression is moderate to severe, you will probably need additional help.
 If you are having thoughts of death and suicide, it's crucial that you seek help immediately in your local community.
+(If you or a loved one are experiencing suicidal thoughts, reach out for help immediately.
+The National Suicide Prevention Lifeline can be reached at 1-800-273-8255, and is available 24/7.)
 If your depression is moderate to severe, you may need to seek help from a psychiatrist.
 A psychiatrist may be able to help you by prescribing antidepressant medications which are better proven than exercise.

 Talk therapy is also a proven way to improve symptoms of depression.
 A therapist can teach you techniques and coping skills for dealing with depression, stress, and anxiety.
 They can teach you relaxation techniques and help you determine what lifestyle changes will be beneficial for your mood.
 They can help you examine the thoughts behind your feelings of depression, evaluate them, and change them if you choose to do so.
 They can also support you in your commitment to exercise regularly.